-Allocations in 2006 and after: Complete and sign Part 2 on the Form DTF-625 received from DHCR, and send the form to the address below.
+To make your one-time submission of Form DTF-625 to the Tax Department, complete and sign Part 2 on the Form DTF-625 received from DHCR, and send the form to the address below.
 You must complete and sign Part 2 even if an allocation of credit by a housing credit agency is not required (such as in the case of a building financed by tax-exempt bonds).

-Note: If the only credit you are claiming is from a flow-through entity (partnership, New York State S corporation, estate, or trust), you do not need to complete or file Form DTF-625 or DTF-625-ATT.
+Note: If the only credit you are claiming is from a flow-through entity (partnership, New York S corporation, estate, or trust), you do not need to complete or file Form DTF-625 or DTF-625-ATT.
 To claim a credit from a flow-through entity, complete Form DTF-624 and attach it to your franchise tax or income tax return.